R4DDER5/CZ/new-project-scope.md

 * 3rd Party/API Management (Data Connection Status)

 #### User Management
-The user management of the system should be easy to use.
-It should involve features to enable/disable a user.
-Have recorded information when the user was registered to the system and when the user last logged into the system.
+The user management aspect of the site should include the basic requirements of any user functionality.
+This would include the name of user, email and encrypted password, with easily facility to reset the password where required.
+The feature to easily enable/disable a user is also a essential requirement.
+Additionally analytic information should be available recording when the user was registered to the system and when the user last logged into the system.
 Within user management candidate profile information should be able to be viewed and altered where required.
 The user manager may have additional fields such as notes which should not be visiable to the candidate.
 Any profile information contained in the user profile should have the ability to easily pre-populate any forms/screenings/contracts or tests where the relevant fields are requested.